ON THE ISSUES

 Average rent in Lexington has increased 47% since 2019, and home ownership has become the stuff of lottery-winning dreams.

 Even with record-high spending in cost-abatement, there has been no sign of prices decreasing for working families.
-This is a problem that cannot be solved by subsidizing demand but must be addressed at building supply.
+This is a problem that cannot be solved by subsidizing demand but must be addressed through building supply.

 -